DuronioLab/realign_nanopore/README.md

 ## Collect/Generate neccessary files/parameters

-1. Generate a reference FASTA file for your plasmid in your favorite plasmid editor.
+1. Generate a reference sequence<sup>1</sup> for your plasmid in a plasmid editor.
    - The linear sequence should start and end in vector, thus having the approximate layout:

    ![Like This](https://github.com/DuronioLab/realign_nanopore/blob/main/images/githubAsset%202small.png?raw=true)
-2. Upload your plasmid reference sequence as a FASTA file or a Genbank file.
+2. Export the reference sequence as either a FASTA or Genbank File (Snapgene > File > Export > DNA > Genbank or FASTA)
-   - Although not required, uploading a Genbank file will generate a GTF of the genes in your sequence for viewing in IGV.
+   - Although not required, uploading a Genbank<sup>2</sup> file will generate a GTF of the genes in your sequence for viewing in IGV.

-3. Upload your raw Nanopore FASTQ file(s).
-Multiple may be uploaded as long as they are named differently.
+3. Upload your raw Nanopore FASTQ file(s) and reference FASTA/Genbank file.
+Multiple FASTQ's may be uploaded as long as they are named differently.
-   - **DO NOT** add these files to the `scripts/` folder that was automatically generated.
+   - **DO NOT** add these input files to the `scripts/` folder that was automatically generated.

 ### Check that the required files and folders are present.